 The bill introduced by Senator Schaffer seeks to enhance support for volunteer fire departments and firefighters in Ohio through various amendments to the Revised Code.
-Key provisions include increasing the paid leave for state employees who are emergency medical service providers or volunteer firefighters from forty hours to a maximum of one hundred ninety-two hours per calendar year, which can be utilized for emergency services or training.
-Additionally, the bill introduces tax reductions for volunteer firefighters and their surviving spouses, clarifying definitions related to homesteads, and establishing a tax reduction framework for those who have served at least one year.
-It also mandates that applications for tax reductions based on disability must include documentation verifying the status of volunteer firefighters.
+Key provisions include increasing the paid leave for state employees who are emergency medical service providers or volunteer firefighters from forty hours to a maximum of one hundred ninety-two hours per calendar year.
+It also introduces tax reductions for volunteer firefighters and their surviving spouses, allowing for a property tax reduction based on the true value of their homestead, set at fifty-six thousand dollars.
+The bill clarifies definitions related to homesteads and establishes criteria for tax reductions based on age, disability, and service, ensuring that surviving spouses of volunteer firefighters can access similar tax benefits.

 Statutes affected: As Introduced: 124.1310, 323.151, 323.152, 323.153, 3737.22, 3901.86, 4113.41, 4765.01, 4765.55, 5747.08, 5747.98